wizeline/wize-docs/interview-process/devops/cloud_and_automation.md

 awscli create-image
 ~~~

-### I have an Auto Scaling Group using a Launch Configuration that has spot instances, the spot price has increased in the region and all the AZ and all your instances are now destroyed, what do you need to do to recover them back?
+### \[Difficulty: Easy\] I have an Auto Scaling Group using a Launch Configuration that has spot instances, the spot price has increased in the region and all the AZ and all your instances are now destroyed, what do you need to do to recover them back?
 ~~~
 Create a copy of the launch config, assign a higher value for the spot instances, another approach is to remove the AZ from the ASG to avoid using that what is more expensive
 ~~~

-### What happens if I restart a docker image?
+### \[Difficulty: Easy\] What happens if I restart a docker image?
 ~~~
 The process will stop and start again
 Won't lose any saved file within the container
 ~~~

-### What happens if I run docker image?
+### \[Difficulty: Easy\] What happens if I run docker image?
 ~~~
 A new container will be launched
 ~~~

-### You run a docker container that has an website with nginx, but your users can't see it, what do you need to check?
+### \[Difficulty: Easy\] You run a docker container that has an website with nginx, but your users can't see it, what do you need to check?
 ~~~
 The container is running and the ports are exposed Your SG has permissions to access the port